-This versatile (and rather cute looking) cooker from one of the biggest manufacturers on the planet – Panasonic – cannot be ignore both because of its pedigree and its functionality.
+This versatile (and rather cute-looking) cooker from one of the biggest manufacturers on the planet – Panasonic – cannot be ignored both because of its pedigree and its functionality.
 But, despite a feature list as long as your arm, does it do the most important job of all?
 Can it cook perfect rice every time?
-Well, lets find out in my review of the Panasonic Sr-DF101 rice cooker.
+Well, let’s find out in my review of the Panasonic Sr-DF101 rice cooker.

 - Micro-computer “Fuzzy Logic” controlled adjusts power depending on how much rice is being cooked for precise cooking and more consistent results

 - Black pan with white anodizing for better tasting rice

 - 12-Hour keep warm, 24-hour clock, large orange LCD read-out

 - Menu includes white/brown/sticky rice, porridge, steam, slow cook, 15-minute cook and cake

 - Measures 13-1/8-inch (L) by 9-7/8-inch (W) by 8-1/4-inch (H), 7.3-pound, White Chrome finish